skip to main content

 • in pursuit of the Purpose ACER will transfer to ProctorU some of your Personal Information such as any adjustments you have been granted to your Test sitting conditions as a consequence of you using ACER reasonable adjustments procedure.
 For the sake of clarity no health information is transferred.

-In compliance with the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) (“the Act”) ACER has taken steps, reasonable in the circumstances, to ensure ProctorU complies with those Principles.
+In compliance with the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) (“the Act”) ACER has taken steps,

 Plagiarism review